spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-performance-1.md

 While the histogram provides a rough distribution, it contains random bumps throughout.
 To obtain a more structured representation, we fit a distribution to it.
 </p>
 <p>
-The beta distribution is a commonly used prior when the variable of interest is a percentage, as in the case of save percentage.
+The beta distribution is a commonly used prior when the variable of interest is a percentage, as in the case of the raw save percentage.
 Fitting a beta distribution to the career Fenwick save percentage distribution yields the following result.
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-performance-1-2.png" width="60%" length="150"/></div>
 </p>
 <p>
 The fit is... not really good, and alternative distributions such as gamma or Weibull will be explored in future posts to find the best fit, but it serves its purpose as an introduction to the framework.
 The beta distribution has two hyperparameters, alpha and beta, which can be interpreted as successes (saves) and failures (goals).
-The fitted beta distribution in this case has hyperparameters 1770 and 126, indicating that we attribute 1770 saves and 126 goals to a goalie before knowing anything about them.
-This corresponds to a .934 Fenwick save percentage, which is the same as the median career save percentage for goalies who have faced 750+ shots.
+The fitted beta distribution in this case has hyperparameters 852 and 55.6, indicating that we attribute 852 saves and 55.6 goals to a goalie before knowing anything about them.
+This corresponds to a .9388 Fenwick save percentage, or, a little below the median save percentage for goalies facing 200+ shots (.9406).
 </p>
 <p>
 <h5>Step Two</h5>